The Endogenous Grid Method for Epstein-Zin Preferences: Algorithm

 \section{Algorithm}

 One distinction from standard \acrshort{egm} emerges from the structure of Proposition~\ref{prop-euler}: the Euler equation requires both the policy function $c(\cdot, z')$ and the value function $W(\cdot, z')$ evaluated at next-period states.
-In standard \acrshort{crra} problems, the Euler equation depends only on $c(\cdot, z')$, so \acrshort{egm} can iterate on the policy function alone.
-Here, we must iterate until both functions converge simultaneously.
+In standard \acrshort{crra} problems the Euler equation depends only on $c(\cdot, z')$, so \acrshort{egm} can iterate on the policy function alone.
+Here both functions must be iterated until they jointly converge.

 This makes the algorithm a hybrid of \acrshort{egm} and the Howard policy iteration technique introduced by \citet{howard1960dynamic}. \acrshort{egm} provides the root-finding-free policy update, while tracking $W(\cdot)$ alongside $c(\cdot)$ ensures the value function remains consistent with the policy.
 Each iteration updates both functions, and convergence requires both to stabilize.